agama-project/agama/doc/yupdate.md

-# Patching the D-Installer on a Live Medium
+# Patching the Agama on a Live Medium

 The D-installer allows patching itself directly from the GitHub sources or from your local Git checkout using the [yupdate script](